zenml-io/zenml/docs/book/artifacts.md

 Artifacts describe the inputs and outputs of a step in an ML workflow, and they are an integral part of any ML pipeline.
-Due to the wide complexity of ML tasks in general, an artifact can represent a wide variety of things, ranging from a trained model to a dataset, from an evaluation report to a schema.
+Due to the wide complexity of ML tasks in general, an artifact can represent a wide variety of things, ranging from a trained model to a dataset, or from an evaluation report to a schema.

 With ZenML, we aim to improve upon the concept of artifacts by adding abstractions of certain artifact categories, which in return helps us and our users with: